jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 The `/etc/fstab` file tells the OS what drives to mount where when booting up.
 Normally the installer generates this for you.

-You’ll need to know the UUID of each device, which you can retrieve using the `blkid` command.
+You'll need to know the UUID of each device, which you can retrieve using the `blkid` command.

 ```
 # blkid